 “Travelling with friends and friends of friends is the best way to travel as proven by Follow Alice!”
 Robert Jensen

 Today we trek to Everest Base Camp!
 It’s a long, tough day of hiking, but the prospect of standing at that famous base camp should fuel your legs and determination.
-We also see the infamous Khumbu Glacier that all Everest mountaineers must cross as they head out of base camp.
+We also see the infamous Khumbu Icefall that all Everest mountaineers must cross as they head out of base camp.
 Once we’ve soaked it all in, we retrace our steps a little so we can take a load off at Gorakshep for the night.

 Today we hike up Kala Patthar to reach our highest elevation of the entire trek.
 Kala Patthar offers the best view of Mt Everest, as well as views of some other mighty peaks like Nuptse and Changtse.
 We then deviate from the classic Everest Base Camp trek route by heading west towards Gokyo Lakes.
 We spend the night in the small settlement of Dzongla.

 Today is another tough day, as we must climb up to and cross the snowy Cho La Pass.
 We get up close and personal with Cho Oyu (the sixth highest mountain in the world) as well as Ngozumpa Glacier (the longest glacier in the Himalayas)!
 We then trek down to Thagna for the night.